Can I have two home insurance policies on one house?

 Second homes and rental properties

-Second home or a rental properties need insuring too.
-If you own another property, you’ll need a separate policy in addition to home insurance for your main residence.
+If you own another property, you’ll need home insurance for it that’s separate from the policy on your main home.

 Specialist landlord insurance is available if you receive a rental income on your second property.

-You may also need specialist insurance for your second home if the property is:
+You may need specialist insurance for your second home if the property is:

 Anna’s all about delivering fantastic insurance products at a great price.
 Value is the most important thing for Anna, as she cuts through the jargon and finds what’s most important and worth your hard-earned money.